 Applications must include the following required documents and demonstrate that the program eligibility requirements have been met.
-OVW may not contact applicants for missing items on the list below.
+OVW will not contact applicants for missing items on the list below.
 Applications that do not include all of the following documents will be considered substantially incomplete and will not be considered for funding:

 - 1. Project Narrative

 - 2. Budget Detail Worksheet and Narrative

-- 3. Documents demonstrating authority to apply
+- 3. Memorandum of Understanding (MOU)

+- 4. Letter of Experience (LOE)